tashfaaa/tashfaaa.github.io/_posts/2025-10-27-random-colors.md

 author: Tashfa Zafar
 ---

 This assignment required us to write code that would turn on a random color on an RGB LED while the button is pressed.
-Each time the button is pressed, a new color lights up and.
-The LED turns off when the button is released.
+Each time the button is pressed, a new color lights up, and the LED turns off when the button is released.

 **A couple of my colors:**